GeoffreyCoulaud/gali/README.md

 - Steam, installed from Steam's client
 - Itch.io, installed from Itch.io's website or client

 It's still the same source under the hood, so all of these are **variants** of the standalone version.

 ## Usage

+### For users
 **This is in active development, but not ready.
 Be patient !**

-### Dev usage
+### For developers
-Open the project in Gnome Builder, build and start from there.
+Open the project in Gnome Builder and start Gali from there.

-## Known issues
-* Games from Steam, Legendary, Heroic can be started but not stopped or killed
-* Cemu in lutris is a clunky solution, but it's the best we currently have on linux

 ## TODO